-Paying off your mortgage ahead of schedule could be a good idea if you want to save money on interest.
-In the process of getting rid of your home loan just one or two years early, you could potentially save hundreds (or even thousands) of dollars.
-But if you’re planning to take that approach, it’s important to avoid the pitfalls that some homeowners run into.
+If you can afford to pay off your mortgage ahead of schedule, you’ll save some money on your loan’s interest.
+In fact, getting rid of your home loan just one or two years early could potentially save you hundreds or even thousands of dollars.
+But if you’re planning to take that approach, you’ll need to consider if there’s a prepayment penalty, among other possible issues.

-Plenty of homeowners would love to fast forward to when they can own their houses outright and not have to worry about monthly mortgage payments any longer.
-It’s understandable for many reasons.
-You can lessen the amount of interest you pay over the term of your loan, and you can gain the stability of having full ownership of your house sooner.
+Many homeowners would love to fast forward to when they own their houses outright and no longer have to worry about monthly mortgage payments.
+As a result, the idea of paying off their mortgage early could be worth exploring for some people.
+This will allow you to lessen the amount of interest you’ll pay over the term of your loan, all while giving you the ability to become the home’s full owner earlier than expected.

 There are a few different methods by which you can go about paying early.
 The simplest method is just to make extra payments outside of your normal monthly payments.
 Provided this route doesn’t result in extra fees from your lender, you can send 13 checks each year instead of 12 (or the online equivalent of this).
 You can also increase your monthly payment.
 By paying more each month, you’ll pay off the entirety of the loan earlier than the scheduled time.

-If you’re considering paying off your mortgage ahead of time, make sure you avoid these mistakes.
+If you’re considering paying off your mortgage ahead of time, make sure you avoid these five critical mistakes.

 It can be very tempting if you come into some extra money to put that toward paying your mortgage off ahead of time.
 However, getting out of debt a little bit earlier may not be the most remunerative choice to make.
 To illustrate this, let’s look at an example.